Florida State Road 953

-State Road 953 (SR 953), locally known as Le Jeune Road (pronounced "Luh-JOO-n"), is a 11.735 mi long north-south street in Miami-Dade County, Florida running a few miles west of central Miami from U.S. Route 1 in Coral Gables to State Road 916 in Opa-locka.
+State Road 953 (SR 953), locally known as LeJeune Road (pronounced "Luh-JOO-n"), is a 11.735 mi long north-south street in Miami-Dade County, Florida running a few miles west of central Miami from U.S. Route 1 in Coral Gables to State Road 916 in Opa-locka.
 It is also known as West 42nd Avenue on the greater Miami grid plan and East 8th Avenue in the Hialeah grid plan.

 Route description

-Le Jeune Road proper begins at a traffic circle with Sunset Drive and Old Cutler Road in the city of Coral Gables, but the state designation actually begins 1.4 mi north at an intersection with U.S. Route 1 (Dixie Highway).
+LeJeune Road proper begins at a traffic circle with Sunset Drive and Old Cutler Road in the city of Coral Gables, but the state designation actually begins 1.4 mi north at an intersection with U.S. Route 1 (Dixie Highway).

 SR 953 heads north from US 1 as a four-lane road through residential areas, the eastern end of Coral Gables Senior High School, and the western end of the Village of Merrick Park mall.
 SR 953 intersects Bird Road and leaves the campus of Coral Gables High School, entering a pure residential area and remains that way until reaching University Drive.
 At that point, the east side of the road becomes commercial and the west side is residential until close to the intersection with Coral Way (State Road 972).
 A few blocks north of Coral Way, it resumes with residential housing on the west side of the road and commercial buildings to the east, still in Coral Gables.

-At Zamora Avenue, Le Jeune Road divides Coral Gables to the west with unincorporated Miami-Dade County to the east, and enters unincorporated Miami-Dade County just one block north at Mendoza Avenue, becoming purely a residential street again.
-At Southwest 8th Street (US 41/Tamiami Trail), Le Jeune Road enters the city of Miami, and becomes a divided road, with two lanes in each direction.
+At Zamora Avenue, LeJeune Road divides Coral Gables to the west with unincorporated Miami-Dade County to the east, and enters unincorporated Miami-Dade County just one block north at Mendoza Avenue, becoming purely a residential street again.
+At Southwest 8th Street (US 41/Tamiami Trail), LeJeune Road enters the city of Miami, and becomes a divided road, with two lanes in each direction.